rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Lessons Learnt

- * Cloud is fun.
+ * Cloud AI is fun.
 Not the same as Calvin and Hobbes but fun :-)

+ * Start simple and then pile on.
+It is amazing what momentum brings when you have little wins.
+Conversely, knowing when to stop is important as well.
+There are lots of these cool APIs but not all will be revelant for your examples.

  * GCP services are great to experiment with.
 There are lots of online examples to get you started.

  * When using Functions, you must consider how you will operationalise the setup for scale.
 For example, using environment variables to trigger debug logging or creating an execution ID that allows you to track end-to-end is very useful.

-A logging strategy is essential, and you must decide log retention etc.
+ * A logging strategy on how to use logs for troubleshooting is essential, and so i log retention for historical analysis.
+You could invest in [Opentelemtry](https://cloud.google.com/trace/docs/setup/python-ot)

- * Start simple and then pile on.
-It is amazing what momentum brings when you have little wins.
-Conversely, knowing when to stop is important as well.
-There are lots of these cool APIs but not all will be revelant for your examples.
+ * Some batching is required for this to scale and be more efficient.
+For example, INSERTS or DELETES to Big query will run into limits if you don't batch.
+Cloud function execution will also be optimized if you batch.
+It will require change in logic to where instead of a pub/sub trigger, these functions will have to poll the topic in either a window and only write when a threshold is reached.

 ## What next?